 - Wifi connection and generator.
 For example, we have amazing wifi in our apartment in Roatán, but the power is known to go out frequently and there isn’t an on-site generator.
 If you have very strict hours or days packed with meetings, make sure to find accommodation with an on-site generator or other walkable options nearby.

 I’m currently working as a Virtual Assistant.
 This means I’m lucky enough to be able to work from anywhere!
 As long as I have decent wifi of course (and preferably, a similar timezone).
+For detailed information on how I became a virtual assistant and live in the Caribbean as a digital nomad, check out this post.

 If you’re more interested in the Influencer/Blogger route, Christina Galbato‘s Influencer Bootcamp and Blogger Bootcamp are absolute necessities.
 After taking the Influencer Bootcamp, I grew my Instagram following from 4.7K to 8.5K in just 3 months!
 Christina is an amazing educator and her Facebook communities of Influencers and Bloggers are an incredibly valuable resource for anyone aspiring to be their own boss.